 The Baltimore County Police Explorer Program is set up as an introduction to various phases of law enforcement.
-It is sponsored by the Baltimore County Police Department (BCPD) and chartered annually through the Exploring and Learning for Life Division of the Boy Scouts of America.
+It is sponsored by the Baltimore County Police Department (BCoPD) and chartered annually through the Exploring and Learning for Life Division of the Boy Scouts of America.

 The program functions locally under the auspices of the local Boy Scout Council.
-The Police Explorer Program is directed by a committee of BCPD sworn personnel with the assistance of several interested adult civilians.
+The Police Explorer Program is directed by a committee of BCoPD sworn personnel with the assistance of several interested adult civilians.
 The Program is a non-profit organization.

 Goals and Objectives

 The following goals and objectives are sought and maintained by the Baltimore County Police Explorer Program: